miriamkw/GluPredKit/README.md

     - standardscaler
 - `--prediction-horizon`: The prediction horizon for the predictions (integer, in minutes).
 - `--num-lagged-features`: The number of samples to use as time-lagged features.
 CGM values are sampled in 5-minute intervals, so 12 samples equals one hour.
 - `--num-features` (optional): List of numerical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
-Default is empty.
+Default is "CGM".
 - `--cat-features` (optional): List of categorical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 Default is empty.
 - `--what-if-features` (optional): List of what-if features, separated by comma.
 What-if events are scenarios where we have prior knowledge of future information.
 Note that the feature names must be identical to column names in the input file.
 Default is empty.